Rodrigues Network for Learning Robot Actions: Introduction

 We evaluate our approach through three sets of experiments: First, we demonstrate the strong expressivity of our network in representing forward kinematics and motions through toy experiments.
-Second, we showcase our effectiveness in realistic robot-learning scenarios with imitation learning on 5 robot manipulation tasks, where our network achieves state-of-the-art results.
-Finally, we also show our network achieving state-of-the-art results in human hand pose estimation from images, where the articulated actor is no longer a robot, highlighting its applications in computer vision and graphics.
+Second, we showcase our effectiveness in realistic robot-learning scenarios with imitation learning on 5 robot manipulation tasks.
+Additionally, we show our network achieving state-of-the-art results in human hand pose estimation from images, where the articulated actor is no longer a robot, highlighting its applications in computer vision and graphics.